Education in Lebanon: Tertiary Education

 Tertiary education in Lebanon is composed of Technical and Vocational Institutes, University colleges, University Institutes and Universities.
 The Lebanese University is the only public institution.
 The Ministry of Education and Higher Education administrates the private and public sectors and Technical and Vocational Institutes are under the Directorate General of Technical and Vocational Education Directorate General of Higher Education has responsibility for University Colleges, University Institutes and Universities).

 According to the World Bank database, gross enrollment rate of tertiary education (the percentage of students who go on to tertiary education within five years of completing secondary education) was 48% in 2013.

 With university graduates making up 30% of people seeking a job, it is clear that the Higher Education system needs to play a key role in resolving the problem of youth unemployment in Lebanon.
 The key issue related to this sector is the mismatch between the highly skilled graduates that universities supply and the skills and professionals the labor market demands; these supply-demand failings in the labor market are increasingly preventing young people from finding a job in their country that fits their qualifications.
 In order to address these issues, universities can implement policies to reform the curricula to better prepare graduates for their professional life, improve career guidance structures and activities, and invest in relevant research, statistics and data gathering.

 Lebanon has 41 nationally accredited universities, several of which are internationally recognized.
-The American University of Beirut (AUB) and the Université Saint-Joseph (USJ) were the first Anglophone and the first Francophone universities to open in Lebanon respectively.
+The American University of Beirut (AUB) and the Saint Joseph University of Beirut (USJ) were the first Anglophone and the first Francophone universities to open in Lebanon respectively.
 The majority of the forty-one universities, both public and private, largely operate in French or English, the two most widely used foreign languages in Lebanon.

-At the English universities, students who have graduated from an American-style high school program enter at the freshman level to earn their baccalaureate equivalence from the Ministry of Education and Higher Education.
+At the English speaking universities, students who have graduated from an American-style high school program enter at the freshman level to earn their baccalaureate equivalence from the Ministry of Education and Higher Education.
 This qualifies them to continue studying at the higher levels.
-Such students are required to have already taken the SAT I and the SAT II (Subjects Test) upon applying to college, in lieu of the official exams.
+These students are required to have already taken the SAT I and the SAT II (Subjects Test) upon applying to college, in lieu of the official exams.
 On the other hand, students who have graduated from a school that follows the Lebanese educational system are directly admitted to the sophomore year.
 These students are still required to take the SAT I, but not the SAT II.